What is Microneedling?

-Micropen microneedling is a cosmetic procedure used for skin rejuvenation.
-The micro skin needling procedure is done using an electric tool that has several tiny medical grade sterile needles for optimal safety to create microscopic punctures to the top layer of the skin.
-The needles range from 0.25 to 2.5 millimeters in diameter.
+The esthetician uses an electric tool that has several tiny medical grade sterile needles.
+The needles create microscopic punctures to the top layer of the skin.
+They range from 0.25 to 2.5 millimeters in diameter.
 They are so tiny, and they only enter skin deep, so that you barely feel the pricks.
-However, the skin responds to these injuries by triggering new tissue generation.
+However, the skin responds to the needles by triggering new tissue generation.
 The technique originated in the field of acupuncture.

-Microneedling with a dermapen improves skin tone and skin texture.
-It does not burn the skin like a laser.
-It does not abrade or scrape the skin either.
+Microneedling does not burn the skin like a laser, nor does it abrade or scrape the skin.
 Micro skin needling gently stimulates the skin’s natural healing process by creating micro-channels with very fine needles that close up within an hour.
-This reduces the healing time, risk of infection and makes it safe to use on all skin colours with minimal downtime.
-Microneedling skin treatment safely encourages the collagen production, keeps the skin healthy and actually makes it thicker.
+This reduces the healing time and risk of infection and makes it safe to use on all skin colours.
+There is little downtime.
+Because microneedling safely encourages collagen production and keeps the skin healthy and thicker, it is a safe skin rejuvenation treatment.

 What Is Micro Needle Therapy Used For?

-- Derma roller hair loss stimulates the blood supply to the follicle, which can increase hair growth.
+Because the small needles stimulate the blood supply to the follicle, it can reduce hair loss and increase hair growth.

-It also increases the penetration of serums and other active ingredients to support the skin’s normal cell function.
-Microneedling can optimize the absorption and effectiveness of anti-aging products by up to 3000%.
+Microneedling also increases the penetration of serums and other active ingredients to support the skin’s normal cell function, and can optimize the absorption and effectiveness of anti-aging products by up to 3000%.

 It is non-allergenic to human tissue due to the sterile medical grade needles.

-Microneedling can be used on fragile areas on the face, on the area under the eyes, the back of the hands and on the neck.
+Microneedling can be used on fragile areas on the face, and on the area under the eyes, on the back of the hands and on the neck.

 Micro Needling Skin Treatment

-A numbing cream will be applied.
-Once the numbing cream gets removed, a serum gets applied and the treatment begins.
+A numbing cream will be applied and when the numbing cream gets removed, a serum gets applied and the treatment begins.

 Micro Needling After One Treatment

-The pain is minimal and there is very little to no downtime.
-Some parts of your face may feel a bit more sensitive than others right after the treatment, but you will be fine.
-Once the micro-needling is done, a serum and hydrating stem cell moisturizer with human growth factors will be applied.
+The pain is minimal and there is little or no downtime.
+Parts of your face may feel a bit more sensitive than others right after the treatment.
+This goes away with time.
+Once we have completed the micro-needling, we will apply a serum and hydrating stem cell moisturizer with human growth factors.
+You should use a sunscreen.

 You may take a Tylenol after the treatment if your skin feels sensitive.

-The skin will be red and may have some swelling which usually disappears within 24 - 48 hours.
-Depending on the depth of your treatment your skin may be pink and may slightly flake and peel for a few days after the treatment.
-Do not pick it off as this may cause scaring.
+The skin will be red and may have some swelling which usually disappears within 12 – 24 hours, and depending on the depth of your treatment, your skin may be pink and may slightly flake and peel for a few days after the treatment, but don’t pick it off as this may cause scaring.

 Only Mineral based makeup should be applied the next day.

 Use a sunscreen that is made with zinc oxide or titanium dioxide which is much safer than chemical SPFs that contain oxybenzone and octinoxate.
-Several countries already banned sunscreens that contain these chemicals and others are examining these chemicals carefully.
+Several countries have already banned sunscreens that contain these chemicals and others are examining these chemicals carefully.

 How Long Is The Needle Facial Treatment?